MattHondrakis/MattHondrakis/README.md

 Datasets I found most interesting are:
   1. [Starbucks](https://github.com/MattHondrakis/First-Git/blob/main/12-21-21/Starbucks.md) *(First-Git)*
-      * Logistic regression, predicting whether a drink is a frappuccino based on sodium, accounting for size.
+      * Fit a logistic regression predicting whether a drink is a frappuccino based on sodium (mg), accounting for size.
   2. [Heart](https://github.com/MattHondrakis/First-Git/blob/main/01-06-22/heart.md)  *(First-Git)*
+      * Fit 2 logistic regression models, predicting heart disease.
+One uses all variables as predictors and the second model uses the 4 more relevant.

 Actively working on: